yusufsheikh531/_Web_Scraping_/README.md

     4. Extract out useful information that you need.
     5. For API with limit on query size, you will need to use ‘for loop’ to repeatedly retrieve all the data.

  **Pros and Cons for this approach:** It is definitely a preferred approach if you can find the API request.
 The data you receive will be more structured and stable.
-This is . > because compared to website front end, it is less likely for the company to change its backend API.
-However, it is a bit more complicated than the first approach especially if > authentication or token is required.
+This is    because compared to website front end, it is less likely for the company to change its backend API.
+However, it is a bit more complicated than the first approach especially if  authentication or token is required.

 ## Different tools and library for web scraping
-#### Tool for Web Scraping:
+<ins> **Tool for Web Scraping:** </ins>
----

 Web Scraping tools are specifically developed for extracting data from the internet.
 Some of the most popular Web Scraping tools are:
 *	[Import.io](https://www.import.io/)
 *	[Webhose.io](https://webhose.io/)